lamastex/dockerDev/README.md

 # dockerDev
-Dockerized Development Environment for Spark+Scala+mvn/sbt+...
+Dockerized Development Environment for Spark+Scala+mvn/sbt+..., python, and R for specific open-source projects.

 This is currently being developed for various projects involving Spark, Scala, R, Python, etc.